 Getting to know each other

 Greetings!
-I am the Assistant Director in the Purdue University Center for Instructional Excellence where I facilitate Global Learning Faculty and Student Development.
+I am an Assistant Director of the Purdue University Center for Instructional Excellence where I facilitate Global Learning Faculty and Student Development.
 Before assuming this new position in 2012, I was a teaching professor in the College of Health and Human Sciences at Purdue University for 12 years.
+I taught Human Development and Family Science coursework.

 I am a Purdue University Diversity Fellow, Service-Learning Fellow and a Member of the Purdue Teaching Academy.